Welcome to the DeFranco Post!

 My coverage of the Jerry Sandusky scandal at Penn State, with inside reporting and commentary that went against the media frenzy, was picked up nationally and included appearances on ESPN Radio.

 My other loves include film and music.
+I think film is one of the greatest art forms because it involves so many art forms.
 I’ve seen U2 in concert 18 times.
 I was the lead singer and lyricist for a two-man band in college.
 (My total lack of singing ability didn’t deter me!)

-I’ve watched every episode of “The Office” at least 12,689,487 times and probably as many episodes of “Seinfeld” (through season 7, after which Larry David left).
-I like all kinds of standup comedy, and I love my dog Sam.
+I’ve watched every episode of “The Office” at least 12,689,487 times and “Seinfeld” — through Season 7, before Larry David left — even more times.
+I like all sorts of stand-up comedy.
+And I love my dog Sam.

-In the late 2000s, I founded a self-hosted website called Philly Sports Journal, which a few of you might remember.
+Way back in the mid-to-late aughts, I founded a self-hosted website called Philly Sports Journal, which a few of you might remember.
 It included daily posts, multiple sections, a live news feed, pop culture discussions, food reviews and up-to-the-minute betting odds.
-It steadily grew for three years and made money but eventually became too much.
+It steadily grew for three years and made money, but eventually became too much to maintain at the standards I wanted.